 Sanctuary Within

 Sanctuary Within is a powerful, immersive celebration of maloya — the sacred improvised music, dance and ritual form of Réunion Island.
-Presented over two live performances, including a rare durational performance based on the form of servis kabaré, this work blends rhythm, chant, electronic music and movement into a collective ceremony of release, remembrance, and resistance.
+Presented over two live performances, including a rare durational performance, this work blends rhythm, chant, electronic music and movement into a collective ceremony of release, remembrance, and resistance.

 Maloya — once banned for its ties to enslaved peoples — returns here in force.
 A heartbeat.
 A reclamation.
 A sanctuary.